 Packing for the city

 - Pacamac.
 These things are unbelievably useful and I’ve lost count of the number of times I’ve grabbed mine from my backpack when the heavens suddenly opened.
-They keep the wind out too, which is useful for when you head to the coast.
+They also keep the wind out which is useful for when you head to the coast or go hill walking.

 - Lightweight walking shoes.
 I’ve always found that walking in the city is just as tiring as walking in the great outdoors, mainly because you’ll clock up miles and miles as you go around all those attractions spread across the city.
-Get a pair of shoes that are comfy, lightweight, keep your feet cool but don’t look out of place for the city centre – like the ones I’ve suggested in the link.
+Get a pair of shoes that are comfy, lightweight, keep your feet cool, and are at least slightly fashionable.

-- Rucksack.
+- Backpack.
 An utterly invaluable piece of tourist kit.
-If you’re day-tripping you need something sturdy but light and cheap enough to replace after a getting dumped on the ground a thousand times over.
+If you’re day-tripping you need something sturdy but light and cheap enough to replace after getting dumped on the ground a thousand times over.
+See my guide to recommended lightweight backpacks.

 Packing for the outdoors